-But like a dvd held in our hand, the various parts of our life so easily seem like one thing – something finite that is unchanged and unchangeable; a possession that can be missed when lost, or taken against our will.
+But like a DVD held in our hand, the various parts of our life so easily seem like one thing – one cohesive thing – something finite that is unchanged and unchangeable; a possession that can be missed when lost, or taken against our will.

 But when you watch a movie you see that that’s not the case at all.
 You see that this “one thing” is in fact many things.
 You see it’s a story evolving; a timeline of many individual happenings that came and went; one with a beginning, middle, and end.
 You see that no movie lasts more than a few hours, and no scene lasts more than a few minutes.

 But mostly, you see that this movie is nothing more than frames, and each frame lasts but a fraction of a second.